Stashing treasure

 }

-This is a really simple drop table, and it just says there’s a 30% chance for the kobold to drop a meat brick.
-If you were to go into the game and kick a few kobolds now you’d notice nothing is happening!
+If you were to kick a few kobolds you’d notice nothing is happening!
 That’s because the drop table needs to be hooked into the game logic.
-Let’s head over to modules/game/actions/die.lua where we’ll change the beginning the Die action.
+Open modules/game/actions/die.lua and we’ll add drops to the level when an actor dies.

 function Die:perform(level)